freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 There are two methods of creating a pull request for Free Code Camp:

+-   Editing files on a local clone (recommended)
 -   Editing files via the GitHub Interface
--   Editing files on a local clone

 ##### Method 1: Editing via your Local Fork _(Recommended)_